gcovr/gcovr/doc/README.txt

 This directory supports the creation of the Gcovr User Guide using sphinx.

-The following python packages have to be installed, e.g. with pip:
+The necessary python packages have to be installed, e.g. with pip:

-    pip install sphinx sphinx_rtd_theme
+    pip install -r requirements.txt

 The command